 EFL Cup 2017 winners will get a mere £100,000 in prize money while the runners-up will pocket £50,000.
 Below is the entire breakdown of EFL Cup 2017 prize money plus how the gate receipts payments are distributed among participants according to home/away rules and how much every team get for live match.

-Manchester City defeated Liverpool in the League Cup final to win 2016 Capital One Cup (now known as EFL Cup).
+Manchester United defeated Southampton in the League Cup final to win 2017 Caraboa Cup (also known as EFL Cup).
 But how much do the League Cup winners get in prize money ?
 Well not alot in fact its a mere £100,000 which is awarded to the team by English FA while the runners up get around £50,000 which is almost the average weekly wage of a player in premier league.

 How Much A Team Can Make In EFL Cup ?: